 The good news is, doing these things will help you no matter what.
 Even if they won't help you, the majority of this you can do on your own.
 Let's assume and hope your manager cares at least a little bit.

 1) Start during the interview process

-If career growth is important to you, make it a part of the interview process.
+Carefully think about what type of career growth is most important to you during your job search.
+Then make that discussion a part of the interview process.